DrBretto/dividend-calculator-api/README.md

 This API is the backend for the [Dividend Calculator App](https://github.com/DrBretto/dividend-calculator-app)

 Client: Live - https://dividend-calculator-app.vercel.app/

 Github - https://github.com/DrBretto/dividend-calculator-app

 Api: Live - https://dashboard.heroku.com/apps/agile-peak-39361

 Github - https://github.com/DrBretto/dividend-calculator-api

+This app is a tool to help you evaluate your potential dividend allocation.
+Simply navigate to _investopedia.com_ to get the required info on the stocks you want to preview.

+You can then create a portfolio strategy by adding stocks and playing around with the values and see the effects of the changes in realtime

+For testing purposes, please log in with the following credentials:
+Username: Demo
+password: Passw0rd!

 ## _API Endpoints_